Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Impact Analysis

 We furthermore investigated the effects of personalization on popularity bias for the reader segments with different activity levels.
-Significant differences (Welch's t-test, $p < 0.001$) with strong effect sizes (Cohen's $d$ $<-1$) were found also when performing this subgroup analysis based on the users' activity levels for all metrics.
-Figure~\ref{fig:PPI-per-activity-level} illustrates the probability density function for the PPI metric, showing clear differences for all activity levels\footnote{Visualizations for the ARP and ACP metrics can be found in the appendix in Figure~\ref{fig:subfig_ARP} and in Figure~\ref{fig:subfig_ACP}.}.
-The analysis further reveals that popularity bias is highest for the least active user group, and the bias is generally lower the more active users are.
+Significant differences (Welch's \textit{t}-test, $p < 0.001$) with strong effect sizes (Cohen's $d$ $<-1$) were found also when performing this subgroup analysis based on the users' activity levels for all metrics.
+Considering daily PPI per user activity level, we observed a relative decrease of over 4\,\% for low active users, over 5\,\% for medium active users, and almost 4\,\% for high active users.
+Figure~\ref{fig:PPI-per-activity-level} illustrates the probability density function for the PPI metric, showing clear differences for all activity levels.\footnote{Visualizations for the ARP and ACP metrics can be found in the appendix in Figure~\ref{fig:subfig_ARP} and in Figure~\ref{fig:subfig_ACP}.} The analysis further reveals that popularity bias is highest for the least active user group, and the bias is generally lower the more active users are.
 This hints to a usage pattern where low-activity users mainly use the app to catch up with the trending news, while more active users also consume content that is more niche.

 \paragraph{Summary} We summarize our findings about the journalistic values measured via diversity, coverage, and popularity metrics, as follows: \begin{itemize} \item \textit{Personalization leads to a more diversified exposure of articles and a slightly more diversified consumption behavior}.
-The impressions and clicks in the personalization group are more evenly distributed across the spectrum of sections, evidenced by a lower Gini Index. \item \textit{Readers with personalized recommendations explore a broader range of articles per day}.
-This is evidenced by the increased average click coverage measured daily. \item \textit{Personalized recommendations, on average, include less popular items (ARP), which is also reflected in the readers' click behavior (ACP, PPI)}.
-All three popularity metrics show lower values (indicating a lower popularity bias) in the personalization group.
-Measured daily, a significant decrease in popularity bias through personalized recommendations is observed.
-Moreover, as users become more active, the popularity bias decreases. \end{itemize}
+The impressions and clicks in the personalization group are more evenly distributed across the spectrum of sections, evidenced by a lower Gini index.
+Linking these findings to \textit{KPI-3} and \textit{KPI-4} on topic diversity in exposure and consumption, we find that personalization can promote a more widespread access to information.
+Overall, in the long term, a better-informed readership can be expected.

+\item \textit{Readers with personalized recommendations explore a broader range of articles per day}.
+This is evidenced by the increased average click coverage measured daily.
+Hence, \textit{KPI-5}, which reflects how broadly the subscribers are informed in terms of article coverage, is improved through personalization.